Work life balance has been the holy grail for so many for so long.

-Being unable to work anywhere else has taken a toll on me personally.
+Being unable to work anywhere else took a toll on me personally.
 I would visit my office in Manchester or London a few times a month and work from our local coffee shop on a weekly basis.
-I miss the coffee shop’s coconut latte and poached eggs more than any other shopping experience!
+I’ve missed the coffee shop’s coconut latte and poached eggs more than any other shopping experience!

 It’s not just the change of scenery (and seeing other people) but the home schooling and being surrounded by others all day.
 Don’t get me wrong, I love my family.
 But my days at home, just me, the laptop and the kettle, are sadly missed.

-My husband and I have improved in our daily routine of office sharing, taking turns at the “lessons” and booking in our respective meeting times, but its never a perfect solution.
+My husband and I gradually improved our daily routine of office sharing, taking turns at the “lessons” and booking in our respective meeting times, but it was always a bit fraught!

-What I hear from others is that work life balance (if they ever had it) has practically disappeared.
+What I heard from many was that work life balance (if they ever had it) practically disappeared.
 This seems to be equally true for both men and women.

 Boundaries between work time and home time are diminishing, or not there at all.

 There is no separation between workspace and home area, either physically or even mentally.
 Logging on in the evening is becoming even more common.
-I read that many are working longer hours in lockdown than they did before.
+Many have been working longer hours than they did before.